 Have you ever seen adverts on how to lose 32kg in one week or why you need to adopt a keto diet?
 While some of the advertised solutions for weight loss are legitimate, others are merely clickbait.
 However, they all emphasize the importance of physical fitness.

 The global increase in the number of diseases attributable to physical inactivity and a sedentary lifestyle is alarming.
-It is, therefore, better to take an ounce of prevention by keeping fit and maintaining optimum body weight than to ignore one’s weight and physical activity level.
-Basal metabolic rate is an important key to understanding how the body works in terms of weight loss or weight gain.
+It is, therefore, better to take an ounce of prevention by keeping fit and maintaining optimum body weight.
+Basal metabolic rate is an important key to understanding how the body works in weight loss or weight gain.

 What is Basal Metabolic Rate?